maddielaw/TravelTracker/README.md

 ## Deployment
 travelTracker requires a local server be running in order to work.
 You will need to access the [backend server repo](https://github.com/turingschool-examples/travel-tracker-api), clone it down to your local machine, and follow the README instructions.

-Once you have the server running on your local machine you can access travelTracker at the deployment link (link will be updated soon!)
+Once you have the server running on your local machine you can access travelTracker at the [deployment link](http://maddielaw.github.io/TravelTracker).

 ## Features